erikras/ducks-modular-redux/README.md

 ```
 ...and it will only import the action creators, ready to be passed to `bindActionCreators()`.

+> Actually, it'll also import `default`, which will be the reducer function.
+It'll add an action creator named `default` that won't work.
+If that's a problem for you, you should enumerate each action creator when importing.

 There will be some times when you want to `export` something other than an action creator.
 That's okay, too.
 The rules don't say that you can *only* `export` action creators.
 When that happens, you'll just have to enumerate the action creators that you want.
 Not a big deal.

 ```javascript